Rudin: Rudin and Natasha

-The Aftermath
+Aftermath

 Chapter Twelve and the Epilogue detail events of over two years past Rudin's arrival at Dar’ya Mikhailovna's estate.
 Lezhnev is happily married to Aleksandra.
 He arrives to give her news of Sergei's engagement to Natasha, who is said to “seem contented”.
 Pigasov lives with Lezhnevs, and amuses Aleksandra as he used to amuse Dar’ya Mikhailovna.
 A conversation which follows happens to touch on Rudin, and as Pigasov begins to make fun of him, Lezhnev stops him.
 He then defends Rudin's “genius” while saying that his problem is that he had no “character” in him.
 This, again, refers to the superfluous man's inability to act.
 He then toasts Rudin.
 The chapter ends with the description of Rudin travelling aimlessly around Russia.
 In the Epilogue, Lezhnev happens by chance to meet Rudin at a hotel in a provincial town.
 Lezhnev invites Rudin to dine with him, and over the dinner Rudin relates to Lezhnev his attempts to “act” – to improve an estate belonging to his friend, to make a river navigable, to become a teacher.
 In all three of this attempts Rudin demonstrated inability to adapt to the circumstances of Nicholas I's Russia, and subsequently failed, and was in the end banished to his estate.
 Lezhnev then appears to change his opinion of Rudin as inherently inactive, and says that Rudin failed exactly because he could never stop striving for truth.
-The Epilogue ends with Rudin's death at the barricades during the French Revolution of 1848; even at death he is mistaken by two fleeing revolutionaries for a Pole.
+The Epilogue ends with Rudin's death at the barricades during the June Days uprising 26 June 1848 in Paris; even at death he is mistaken by two fleeing revolutionaries for a Pole.